About The ACLU of San Diego & Imperial Counties

 Compensation & Benefits

-The salary range for this role is $100,000 - $130,000 annually.
-The ACLU of San Diego & Imperial Counties offers an excellent benefits package that includes four weeks paid vacation; 18 office holidays; medical and dental insurance for staff members and their families; life and long-term disability insurance; and 401(k) plan with employer match.
+The salary range for this role is $115,000 - $130,000 annually.
+The ACLU of San Diego & Imperial Counties offers an excellent benefits package that includes four weeks paid vacation; a generous sabbatical policy for staff;18 office holidays; a fully paid medical and dental insurance option for staff members with additional coverage for families; life and long-term disability insurance; and 401(k) plan with employer match.

 The ACLU-SDIC is headquartered in San Diego, California, though employees have hybrid schedules that allow for remote work.
-While candidates located in or around San Diego are preferred, candidates from outside San Diego will be considered if they are willing and able to travel as needed to the city in the short-term, and able to move to San Diego or surrounding area within 6 months.
+While candidates located in or around San Diego are preferred, candidates from outside San Diego will be considered if they are willing and able to travel as needed to the city.

 Trisha Sutrisno and Amber Gomes of Koya Partners have been exclusively retained for this search.
 To express your interest in this role please submit your materials by filing out a Talent Profile or email email@example.com and firstname.lastname@example.org directly.
 All inquiries and discussions will be considered strictly confidential.